ambitioninc/django-entity-emailer/README.md

 from entity.models import Entity from django.contrib.contenttypes import ContentType

-from my_example_app.models import Newsletter, NewletterSubscribers
+from my_example_app.models import Newsletter, NewsletterSubscribers

 # This send_to_entity has sub-entities we want to send to.
 marketing_news_today = Newsletter.objects.get(name='Marketing News Today')